openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

     memory access, I/O, or other synchronization.
 The ``mustprogress`` attribute is intended to model the requirements of the first section of [intro.progress] of the C++ Standard.
-As a consequence, a loop in a function with the `mustprogress` attribute can be assumed to terminate if it does not interact with the environment in an observable way, and terminating loops without side-effects can be removed.
-If a `mustprogress` function does not satisfy this contract, the behavior is undefined.
-This attribute does not apply transitively to callees, but does apply to call sites within the function.
-Note that `willreturn` implies `mustprogress`.
+As a consequence, a loop in a function with the ``mustprogress`` attribute can be assumed to terminate if it does not interact with the environment in an observable way, and terminating loops without side-effects can be removed.
+If a ``mustprogress`` function does not satisfy this contract, the behavior is undefined.
+If a ``mustprogress`` function calls a function not marked ``mustprogress``, and that function never returns, the program is well-defined even if there isn't any other observable progress.
+Note that ``willreturn`` implies ``mustprogress``.
 ``"warn-stack-size"="<threshold>"``
     This attribute sets a threshold to emit diagnostics once the frame size is known should the frame size exceed the specified value.
 It takes one